-62 Minutes of every general meeting, Committee Meeting and sub-committee meeting must be kept.
+Minutes of every general meeting, Committee Meeting and sub-committee meeting must be kept.
 Those minutes must be presented at the next appropriate meeting and if accepted as a true record, signed by the Chairperson of the meeting at which they are presented.
 All minutes signed by the Chairperson of the meeting shall be conclusive evidence that the minutes are a true record of the proceedings at the relevant meeting.

-Execution of Documents and Seal
+Execution of documents and seal

-63 The Association shall execute deeds and documents in accordance with the provisions of the Requirements of Writing (Scotland) Act 1995 and record the execution in the register.
+The Association shall execute deeds and documents in accordance with the provisions of the Requirements of Writing (Scotland) Act 1995 and record the execution in the register.
 The use of a common seal is not required.
 The Association may have a seal which the Secretary must keep in a secure place unless the Committee decides that someone else should look after it.
 The seal must only be used if the Committee decides this.
-When the seal is used, the deed or document must be signed by the Secretary of the Association and two Members of the Committee and recorded in a register.
+When the seal is used, the deed or document must be signed by the Secretary or a Member of the Committee or another person duly authorised to subscribe the deed or document on the Association's behalf and recorded in the register.